innovativeQALab/iqa-automation-framework/README.md

 3) BDD based Framework:
     1) Tag based scenarios
     2) Tag based execution
 4) Parallel and Sequential execution support
 5) Selenium Grid Support: It helps in running multiple tests across different browsers, operating systems, and machines in parallel
 6) Database support- Do database Configuration and use it (MySQL, Oracle, etc.)
 7) Test Data management facility at run time, global, static, Test script level
 8) Logger and Reports Facility:
     1) Test method level - Using Extent Report
     2) Framework level - Using Log4j
+9) Applitool Eye Support

 ### How To Start/Use
 1) Create simple maven project in Eclipse